 many more maps depicting

 international migrations through the ages.

-by using an image search (Google, Yahoo, whatever) on keywords such as
+by using a WEB SEARCH on keywords such as

 the surface of the earth.

 that temperature map --- at a site that

 is concerned with robins and their migration.

 48-frame animated-GIFs of U.S. weather

 This is an animated map of spread of dams

 in the U.S. Northwest --- 1930, 1965, 1998.